CDI Board of Directors, 2019

 Meet the Board Members

-Mary P. Corcoran is Professor of Sociology at Maynooth University where she is also a research associate at the National Institute for Regional and Spatial Analysis (NIRSA), and a member of the University’s Governing Authority.
+Mary P. Corcoran is Professor of Sociology at Maynooth University.
 She is a graduate of the University of Dublin, Trinity College and Columbia University, New York.
 Her research and teaching interests lie primarily in the fields of urban sociology, public culture and the sociology of migration.
+She has published widely on these topics.
+Her most recent book, Producing Knowledge: Reproducing Gender: power, policy and practice in contemporary Ireland (UCD Press, 2020) is co-edited with Dr Pauline Cullen.

 Elizabeth Nixon is Assistant Professor in Developmental Psychology in the School of Psychology at Trinity College Dublin.
 She is the director of the undergraduate degree programme in psychology.
 She is a graduate of University College Dublin and Trinity College Dublin.
 Her research and teaching interests lie in the area of parenting and family as a context for children’s development.
 She is a Co-Investigator of Growing up in Ireland, the first national longitudinal study of children’s development in Ireland, and established and co-directs the Infant and Child Research Lab at Trinity, where she conducts research on parent-child interactions.